pizzabits/PrimeStore/README.md

 PrimeStore
 ==========

-A program that simulates a store for prime numbers.
+Simulator of a prime numbers store.

+Users enter the store and ask to buy a number.

+If the number asked is a prime number,

+1.1. then it's either available for sale

+1.2. or was purchased earlier, hence not available for sale.

-A user comes in the store and ask to buy a number. if the number is a prime number, then either its available for sale, or it isn't available since it was soled before. if the number isn't prime, then it doesn't exist in the system.
+If the number asked is not a prime number, then it doesn't exist.

-The store will contain as much primes numbers, for example MAX_VALUE = Int32.MaxValue.

-Although, this way it would take a long time to calculate, since the method used for generating prime numbers is the Sieve of Eratosthenes.

-This implementation consist of a dictionary of pre-calculated prime numbers, inside a singleton class.
+Let us assume that the store contains the maximum possible number of primes

+that could be represented by a primitive type

+(in the following implementation I assume that the largest prime number isn't larger than

+Int32's MaxValue, and to actually run this in a reasonable time, I set a MAX_VALUE constant to 100000).

-The store supports concurrent calls, and doesn't delay the buyers (i.e asynchrounous calls).
+The store must handle concurrent calls.

+Buying should be fast as possible!

+When the store opens for business, it should already contain the numbers for sale.

+Users cannot be blocked by shopping for numbers, nor by other buyers.

+Example: UserA asks to purchase a number and then UserB arrives and asks to purchase a number,

+then UserB won't need to wait until the system's dealt with UserA's transaction.

+So when UserA's transaction finishes, a response will be delivered to UserA,

+then UserB's transaction will start and once finished a response will be delivered to UserB.